Recent market activity characterised by the below themes, currently at play in the asset class :

 1. Relative value

-Since GFC, European fund lending markets have changed dramatically.
+Since GFC, Private Debt markets have changed dramatically, in Europe in particular.
 In a zero to negative interest rate environment, significant influx of institutional interest and capital has transformed the general landscape, making it much more diverse through a burgeoning of strategies, raising the need for better understanding and analysing the various fields and new sub-niches constantly enriching the market.

 In addition, continued investor interest has significantly increased market competition, putting pressure on deal flow, capital roll out (dry powder starting to accumulate), deal and structure terms, making it imperative to be able to carry out in-depth risk-return and relative value analysis across the board.